}

 S3 is a great way to share data.
 It is easy to specify who can see the data and who can modify it.
 They can be different individuals, too.
 If the data are encrypted, and access is controlled by specifying appropriate permissions, the data can be safe.
 This would be a good choice for confidential data.

 All passwords should be encrypted when stored on a public server, and arguably all personally-identifiable information (PII) should be, too.
-We discuss this in Learning Tree's Information Security Training.
+We discuss this in Learning Tree's Introduction to Cybersecurity .
 Readers interested in privacy specifically might want to check out Learning Tree's privacy certification courses, too.

 There are very legitimate reasons to store unencrypted data on a web service such as Amazon S3.
 The most common is likely a static web page.
 In fact, Amazon tells you how to do it.
 There can be advantages to such an approach, but that is beyond the scope of this post.
 Learning Tree has multiple AWS courses to help you understand the plusses and minuses, starting with an https://www.learningtree.com/courses/cloud-computing/aws/.